-If coronavirus has affected your income and you’re wondering how you’ll manage existing debt, here are some tips to help.
+If the coronavirus pandemic has affected your income and you’re wondering how you’ll manage existing debt, here are some tips to help.

 1. Get assistance

-If you’re an HSBC customer and think you’ll struggle to keep up with repayments in the coming months, there are several ways to get some breathing space.
+If you think you’ll struggle to keep up with repayments in the coming months, it can be difficult to know where to begin.
+But there are several ways to get some breathing space.

-Other lenders should be offering similar measures.
 If you’re worried about making a payment, contact your lender before it’s due.
-It may be simpler to do this online, as most banks will be experiencing high call volumes.
+It may be simpler to do this online, as lenders may be experiencing high call volumes.

-If you take a mortgage or credit card payment holiday, or a loan repayment deferral, it won’t impact your credit rating.
-That’s assuming you resume making payments once the holiday, or deferral, period ends.
+If you took a mortgage or credit card payment holiday, or a loan repayment deferral, it would not have affected your credit score, if you resumed making payments after the holiday, or deferral period, ended.

 If you’re concerned, you can check your credit rating to make sure there are no mistakes.

-This is also a good time to review your expenses and create an emergency budget.
-You may find areas you could cut back on spending, such as memberships and subscriptions, or a cheaper energy supplier.
+This may be a good time to review your expenses and create an emergency budget.
+You may find areas you could cut back on, such as memberships and subscriptions, or find a cheaper energy supplier.

-For example, if your income has been affected by coronavirus, there may be Government support available.
-And you may be able to get help with any bills you’re struggling to pay, including Council Tax.
+For example, if your income has been affected by coronavirus, there may be government support available.
+You may also be able to get help with any bills you’re struggling to pay, including Council Tax.

 - Money Advice Service: Coronavirus – what it means for you and what you’re entitled to